StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 4. Two options are available:

-    * Create a case template from scratch by selecting :fontawesome-regular-square-plus:.
+    * Create a case template from scratch by selecting :fontawesome-solid-plus:.

     * Duplicate an existing template by selecting :fontawesome-solid-ellipsis: next to the case template you want to duplicate, then select **Duplicate** (available since version 5.4).